pyOpenSci/software-peer-review/partners/scientific-communities.md

 our packages to detect any signs of becoming unmaintained.

-However, pyOpenSci does not conduct full re-reviews, involving the Editor-in- Chief, Editor, and two reviewers, for packages that have already been accepted.
+However, pyOpenSci does not conduct full re-reviews, involving the Editor-in- Chief, Editor, and a full reviewer team, for packages that have already been accepted.

 :::{note}